Anti-gravity: Gyroscopic devices

 Gyroscopes produce a force when twisted that operates "out of plane" and can appear to lift themselves against gravity.
 Although this force is well understood to be illusory, even under Newtonian models, it has nevertheless generated numerous claims of anti-gravity devices and any number of patented devices.
-None of these devices have ever been demonstrated to work under controlled conditions, and have often become the subject of conspiracy theories as a result.
+None of these devices has ever been demonstrated to work under controlled conditions, and they have often become the subject of conspiracy theories as a result.

 Another "rotating device" example is shown in a series of patents granted to Henry Wallace between 1968 and 1974.
 His devices consist of rapidly spinning disks of brass, a material made up largely of elements with a total half-integer nuclear spin.
 He claimed that by rapidly rotating a disk of such material, the nuclear spin became aligned, and as a result created a "gravitomagnetic" field in a fashion similar to the magnetic field created by the Barnett effect.
 No independent testing or public demonstration of these devices is known.

 In 1989, it was reported that a weight decreases along the axis of a right spinning gyroscope.
 A test of this claim a year later yielded null results.
 A recommendation was made to conduct further tests at a 1999 AIP conference.